 This is why planning ahead and buying a Medigap plan when you first qualify for Medicare is so important.
 None of us know what lies ahead in our future.

 Can I Be Turned Down If I Have End-Stage Renal Disease?

-If you have End-Stage Renal Disease (ESRD), also known as kidney failure, is a condition that causes you to need dialysis or a kidney transplant.
-People with ESRD are eligible for Medicare coverage regardless of age.
-(ESRD), you may not be able to buy the Medigap policy you want, or any Medigap policy, until you turn age 65.
+If you have end-stage renal disease (ESRD), you may not be able to buy the Medigap policy you want, or any Medigap policy, until you turn age 65.

 At age 65, you cannot be turned down.
 Prior to age 65 you can.
 Some states allow it and some don’t.

 Can I Get Supplemental Insurance If I Am Disabled?

 Can you be denied a Medicare Supplement plan if you are disabled?
 Yes.
 Here’s why.

 Federal law does not guarantee the issuance of Medigap coverage for individuals under the age of 65.
 If you qualify for Medicare due to your Social Security Disability status, your ability to buy a Medicare Supplement plan will depend on where you live.

 Which States Do Not Guarantee Medicare Supplement Coverage?

 There are 29 states that do require insurers to sell Medicare Supplements to people who are eligible for Medicare, regardless of their age: